Lucien Smith: Art market

 Artsy estimated in 2014 that Smith generated a total of $3.7 million at auction that year.

-Smith is associated with other young painters such Oscar Murillo and Jacob Kassay whose work has appreciated rapidly and are favored by collectors for investment-ready fare.
-A work from Smith's 2011 Cooper Union graduate show was resold in November 2013 for $389,000.
+Smith was associated with other young painters, such as Oscar Murillo and Jacob Kassay, whose work appreciated rapidly and were favored by collectors for investment-ready fare.
+A work bought for $10,000 from Smith's 2011 Cooper Union graduate show was resold in November 2013 for $389,000.
 In February 2014, his work Two Sides of the Same Coin sold for £224,500 at a Sotheby's auction in London.